mogilvie/GdprBundle/README.md

 Features include:

-- Written for Symfony version 3|4
+- Written for Symfony version 3|4, currently master is being updated to 5
 - Provides annotation for adding to entity parameter doc blocks - this method is being deprecated.
 - Uses a PersonalData object and data transformers.
 - Records values for Data Protection Impact Assessments of entity parameters.